dailypips/suninf.github.com/_posts/2014/2014-5-9-lazy-instance-in-chrome.md

 layout: article
 title: Lazy Instance in chrome
 category: chrome
-description: Lazy instance is an object which is created on the first time it's accessed.
-And chrome implements a very powerful LazyInstance template class, which is very fast and thread safe.
 ---
 *Lazy instance is an object which is created on the first time it's accessed.
 And chrome implements a very powerful LazyInstance template class, which is very fast and **thread safe**.
 See detail in ( [**lazy_instance.h**{: style="color:#2970A6"}](http://src.chromium.org/viewvc/chrome/trunk/src/base/lazy_instance.h){: target="_blank"} ).*